-Students will be encouraged to talk to their parents/carers about the issues which are discussed in the programme.
 Teachers will always help students facing personal difficulties, in line with the school's pastoral care policy.
-Teachers should explain to students that they cannot offer unconditional confidentiality, in matters which are illegal or abusive for instance.
-Teachers will explain that in such circumstances they would have to inform others, e.g., parents, head teacher, but that the students would always be informed first that such action was going to be taken.
+Teachers must explain to students that they cannot offer unconditional confidentiality, in matters which are illegal or abusive for instance.
+Teachers will explain that in such circumstances they would have to inform others, e.g., parents, Headteacher, a member of the Safeguarding Team but that the students would always be informed first that such action was going to be taken.